So, what is a dental implant?

 How do I apply?

-Implant Upgrade Cover is available exclusively to Denplan members.
-To upgrade your existing plan just give us a call on 0800 401 402 or speak to your registered Denplan dentist.
+Our Denplan Implant Upgrade Cover is available exclusively to Denplan patients, who have Denplan Supplementary Insurance.
+To upgrade your existing cover just give us a call on 0800 401 402 or speak to your registered dentist.

 *Eligible dental injuries are those to the teeth or supporting structures (including damage to dentures while being worn) which is directly caused suddenly and unexpectedly by means of an external blow to the mouth.